aquaticrna/dynamatch/README.md

 ## Problem Statement

-What is the simplest way to construct a mapping from `data` to `other-data` (possibly with side effects) such that we can dynamically extend the mapping to respond to some specified class of input data in some way?
+What is the simplest way to construct a mapping between two classes of data such that we can dynamically extend the mapping to respond to some specified class of input data in some way?
 In particular, how do we do this while maximizing flexibility in how we describe these classes of data, while maintaining semantic clarity with respect to building predictable, modular systems?

 This library is an attempt to solve this problem through a dynamically dispatched pattern matching functions.